 In July 2011, Daikin, the Shiretoko Nature Foundation, and the towns of Shari and Rausu signed an agreement to protect the wilderness of the Shiretoko Peninsula, a UNESCO World Natural Heritage Site.
 In 2016, the parties signed an agreement for the second phase of this effort as part of Daikin's "Forests for the Air" project, under which Daikin will provide donations and send volunteers for a period lasting until the end of March 2024.
 By supporting Shiretoko 100 Square-Meter Movement, providing environmental education, and helping ensure that the human and brown bear populations live in harmony, we are striving to preserve the forests of Shiretoko for future generations.

-In fiscal 2020, no employee volunteer was dispatched due to the COVID-19 pandemic.
-We will resume our activities after the pandemic comes to an end.
-We hope to not only contribute to the revitalization of forest in Shiretoko, but also foster human resources who can take ownership of global environmental issues and take action by sharing the importance and significance of conserving the natural environment with many people.
+Through these activities, we hope to not only contribute to the revitalization of forest in Shiretoko, but also foster human resources who can take ownership of global environmental issues and take action by sharing the importance and significance of conserving the natural environment with many people.